If the government stops subsidy on cocoa production, the ...

 If the government stops subsidy on cocoa production, the supply curve of cocoa will shift to the left.
 This is because the subsidy was making it cheaper to produce cocoa, so when the subsidy is removed, the cost of production will increase.
 As a result, fewer cocoa beans will be supplied at any given price.

-The major objective of a revenue allocation formula in a country is to ...
+The main objective of WTO is to ...

-Which of the following are examples of transfer payments? ...
+Which of the following is NOT an objective of Economic planning? ...